Dental implants – FAQs

 A dental implant is essentially a substitute for a natural root and commonly it is screw or cylinder shaped.
 Dental implants are usually made of titanium, a metal that is well-tolerated by the body.
 Over time, the jawbone becomes firmly united with the implant.
 A small attachment at the top of the implant emerges through the gum.
 Crowns, bridges or dentures can then be attached to the implant by screws or clips.

-Why have dental implants?
+Why should I consider having dental implants?

 - When teeth are lost, the jawbone may start to shrink.
 Implants can help slow this process down.
 In addition, replacing missing teeth with natural looking implants will help with eating, talking and overall self-confidence.